medhaa09/webexec_task3/README.md

 1. **Database Configuration**
    - Set up MongoDB and obtain connection URI.
-   - Update `store/store.go` with your MongoDB URI.
+   - Update `store/store.go` and .env file with your MongoDB URI.

 2. **Running the Server**
    - Install dependencies: